Smoking and Quitting Smoking (cont.)

 - Find a local Internist in your town

 What prescription products are available for smoking cessation?

-The following products for cessation of smoking are available by prescription only.
+There are products for cessation of smoking that are available by prescription only.
 Nicotine for nicotine replacement therapy is available by prescription as an inhaler or nasal spray (Nicotrol Inhaler and Nicotrol NS).These other forms of delivery of nicotine seem to work as well as the nicotine patches or gum.
 Prescription nicotine replacement products are more expensive than over-the-counter products.

-Bupropion hydrochloride (Zyban, Wellbutrin) is a medication that is used primarily for treating depression.
+Bupropion (Zyban) is a medication that is used primarily for treating depression.
 This drug, however, also has been found to be effective in helping people to quit smoking, and has been approved by the U.S. FDA for use in smoking cessation in adults.